-Throughout 2020, workplace drug testing has been a hot topic and it will only get hotter as we move into 2021 especially with more legislation to legalize the use of marijuana and other drugs.
+Throughout 2021 and 2020, workplace drug testing has been a hot topic and it will only get hotter as we move into 2022 especially with more legislation to legalize the use of marijuana and other drugs.
 We have seen an increase in positive results in the private sector especially since the legalization of marijuana in many states.
 Increased stress from the Covid-19 pandemic is causing more use of illicit drugs and abuse of alcohol.

 Currently, there are no federal laws that mandate drug testing in private sector workplaces.
 Department of Transportation (DOT) regulated employers are required to have drug & alcohol testing.
 Also, the Drug-Free Workplace Act does impose requirements on federal contractors and those receiving federal grants.
 To add to the confusion, most individual states have passed their own laws on drug testing that sometimes conflict with federal regulations.

 As Americans become less opposed to legalizing marijuana and other drugs, those conducting workplace drug testing will need to adapt in order keep up, maintain compliance, and protect their employees, customers, and company.
 This includes updating policies, supervisor training, and providing employee education and resources.